CouncilofLorien/counciloflorien.github.io/docs/cards/A/adunaphel-unleashed.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > Playable on any attack against Adunaphel (as your Ringwraith) if she is the only character in her company.
-The number of strikes of the attack is reduced to one and the attack's body is modified by -2.
-Alternatively, playable on any attack by a lone Adunaphel the Ringwraith (as your Ringwraith).
-You choose defending characters.
+> > ***Playable on any attack against Adunaphel (as your Ringwraith) if she is the only character in her company.*** The number of strikes of the attack is reduced to one and the attack's body is modified by -2. <br>&ensp;Alternatively, ***playable on any attack by a lone Adunaphel the Ringwraith (as your Ringwraith).*** You choose defending characters.
 Any resulting body checks for defending characters are modified by +2.
 Cannot ne duplicated on a given attack.
 >